2001 Houston Astros season: Opening Day

+Rest of April

+On April 4, Richard Hidalgo swatted his first career walk-off home run, while Daryle Ward produced his first career four-hit game in the major leagues, and sliced his first two doubles of the season.
+The game-ender was Hidalgo's second blast of the game and season, among five RBI, while Truby added another longball.
+Biggio, Bagwell, Hidalgo, Berkman and Truby each collected two hits to lead an 8–6 win over Milwaukee.
+It was the seventh multi-homer game for Hidalgo, whose 5 RBI matched his career high set exactly one year earlier on Opening Day 2000.

-By slugging a home run in each of the first three games of the season, Chris Truby established a franchise record.
-(Note: Equaled the following year by Lance Berkman.
+By slugging a home run in each of the first three games of the season, Truby established a franchise record.
+(Note: Equaled the following year by Berkman.
 At the time, the major league record for home runs in consecutive games to start a season was four, shared by Willie Mays (1971) and Mark McGwire (1998).)
-Also, Richard Hidalgo who had concluded the previous season with an active hitting streak which commenced on September 15, collected hits in the first three games of the season to extend to 17 up to April 5.
+Meanwhile, Hidalgo who had concluded the previous season with an active hitting streak which commenced on September 15, collected hits in the first three games of the season to extend to 17 up to April 5.

+Right-hander Wade Miller earned NL Pitcher of the Month honors for April.
+Miller went 4–1 over 5 games, all starts, with one complete game, a 2.15 earned run average (ERA), and 0.929 walks plus hits per inning pitched (WHIP).
+Over 37 2/3 innings pitched, he surrendered 22 hits, 13 walks, and whiffed 44 batters.
+Miller became the first Astros hurler to garner the accolade since Randy Johnson in August and September, 1998.